In conjunction with the American Association for Pediatric Ophthalmology and Strabismus and the American Academy of

 Pediatric Ophthalmology Program

-Jane C. Edmond, MD; Daniel E. Neely, MD
+Daniel E. Neely, MD; R. Michael Siatkowski, MD

 Program Planning Group

-Stephen P. Christiansen, MD; Jane C. Edmond, MD; Laura B. Enyedi, MD; Daniel J. Karr, MD; Daniel E. Neely, MD; David A. Plager, MD; R. Michael Siatkowski, MD
+Oscar A. Cruz, MD; Sean P. Donahue, MD; Jane C. Edmond, MD; Laura B. Enyedi, MD; Daniel J. Karr, MD; Daniel E. Neely, MD; David A. Plager, MD; R. Michael Siatkowski, MD

-The 2014 Pediatric Ophthalmology Subspecialty Day will promote among practicing ophthalmologists and other eye care professionals a better understanding of the whole patient in order to enable better treatment outcomes in patients with pediatric eye disease and strabismus.
-It will provide participants with an understanding of newer developments in this field and an appreciation of the challenges and controversies that exist in the care of children and of adults with strabismus.
+The 2015 Pediatric Ophthalmology Subspecialty Day will promote, among practicing ophthalmologists and other eye care professionals, a better understanding of the whole patient in order to enable better treatment outcomes in pediatric patients with eye disease as well as children and adults with strabismus.
+It will provide participants with an understanding of newer developments in this field and an appreciation of the challenges and controversies that exist.